Frequently Asked Questions

 My child is really excited about music but does not play an instrument yet, can they try out?

 NVYS doesn’t currently have any ensembles appropriate for starting an instrument.
 We invite you to look at our list of private teachers who our students have enjoyed working with and who can help your child establish basic music skills before joining a music ensemble.
-Any of them would be qualified to get your student the fundamental skills necessary to perform in an ensemble such as String Sinfonia or Wind Sinfonia.
+Any of them would be qualified to get your student the fundamental skills necessary to perform in an ensemble such as Sinfonia.
 Many students begin their musical journeys with school band and orchestra programs and then broaden their experiences with private lessons and ensembles such as NVYS.

 What are “seating auditions” and why do you have them?